1890 – 1910

 1980 – 2000

-BOH actively participated in animal and environmental initiatives such as “New Home for Elephants” and “New Home for Orang Utans” in Sabah, Eastern Malaysia.
+BOH is actively involved in animal and environmental initiatives such as “New Home for Elephants”.

-Together with the virtual publishing house Kakiseni, the BOH Cameronian Arts Awards (also known as The Cammies) were launched in 2002, an annual event that honors outstanding contributions in the fields of dance, theatre, and music.
+In 2002, the BOH Cameronian Arts Awards are launched, an annual event that recognises outstanding contributions in the fields of dance, theatre and music.

-Caroline, daughter of Tristan, became CEO in 2003.
+Caroline, daughter of Tristan, is appointed CEO in 2003

 BOH is now also making a name for itself as a green tea producer.

 Stevia leaf extract is included as a healthy alternative to sugar as an ingredient for the instant teas.
 Biodegradable pyramid tea bags are also being developed.